dlt-hub/dlt/docs/website/docs/walkthroughs/zendesk-weaviate.md

 In this walkthrough, we’ll show you how to import Zendesk ticket data to one of the vector databases, Weaviate.
 We’ll use dlt to connect to the Zendesk API, extract the data, and load it into Weaviate.

+For our example we will use "subject" and "description" fields from a ticket as a text content to perform vector search.

 ## Prerequisites

 We're going to use some ready-made components from the [dlt ecosystem](https://dlthub.com/docs/dlt-ecosystem) to make this process easier: